Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Only foreign clients — cannot work for Italy

-High threshold — from 32,400 EUR/year
+High threshold — from EUR 32,400/year

-No pension — no accrual of contributions
+No pension — no pension accrual

-More family limitations — restrictions
+More difficult for family — restrictions apply

 Immigration consultant